 Genetic Disease Research

-Understanding the genetic factors involved in musculoskeletal diseases can offer insights into the development and progression of these conditions, which affect the bones, joints, and muscles.
-Genomic research can aid in early detection and prevention, […]
+Understanding the genetic components of skin and connective tissue diseases can offer insights into the development and progression of these conditions affecting the skin, muscles, tendons, and ligaments.
+Genomic research can aid in early detection […]

 Genetic Disease Research